AlexxBoro/space_animation/README.md

 # space_animation

-a short space animation created for fun
+a short space animation created for fun, https://codepen.io/alexxboro/pen/vPKQRp

 HTML + Scss

-here is how it looks like on the screen, not animated on the printscreen though..
+here is how it looks like on the screen

 ![printscreen](printscreen.png "printscreen")